Mohamed-Magdy-fayed/dispatch-system/src/server/db/Generic/README.md

 ## Overview

-The `GenericRepository<TEntity, TKey>` class implements the `IGenericRepository<TEntity, TKey>` interface and provides CRUD operations for any Drizzle table.
-It supports:
+The `GenericRepository<TTable, TEntity, TKey>` class implements the `IGenericRepository<TTable, TEntity, TKey>` interface and provides CRUD operations for any Drizzle table.
+Table-specific types flow through every callback so filters, paging, and ordering all know the actual columns.

 - Filtering with lambda-style expressions
 - Pagination